 Who was Mary Magdalene?
 This question has been asked many times before.
 A Pope in the Middle Ages proclaimed she was a prostitute.1 This slur still lingers around after more than 1,000 years.
-More recently she has become a bit of a cult figure as there is a lot of mystery surrounding her.
-She probably was the most important person in Jesus’ life.
-According to the Gospel she witnessed the crucifixion from the foot of the cross after the male disciples have fled.
-She was also the first to see the resurrected Jesus.
+More recently, she has become a cult figure as there is a lot of mystery surrounding her.
+She may have been the most important person in Jesus’ life.
+According to the Gospels, she witnessed the crucifixion from the foot of the cross after the male disciples have fled.
+And she was the first to see the resurrected Jesus.

-There has been some speculation as to whether or not she was Jesus’ wife.
+There has been speculation as to whether or not she was Jesus’ wife.
 The official position of the Church is that Jesus was, and still is, married to the Church.
-Jesus is referred to as the Bridegroom.2 He is also called Rabbi3 and Rabbis were always married.
-Jesus not being married might have caused controversy, of which there is no evidence, so he probably was married.
-After the Crucifixion, Mary Magdalene went out to wash and anoint Jesus’ body.4 This was the duty of the family, most notably the wife.
+Jesus is referred to as the Bridegroom (Matthew 9:15, Luke 5:34, Mark 2:19-20).
+After the Crucifixion, Mary Magdalene went out to wash and anoint Jesus’ body (Mark 16:1).
+This was the duty of the family, most notably the wife.

 Featured image: Christ with Mary Magdalene, West Nave, Kilmore Church, Isle of Mull made by Stephen Adam.
 B. Galbraith.
 Victorian Web.

 1. Who was Mary Magdalene?
 James Carrol (2006).
 Smithsonian. [link]

 2. Gospel of Philip: There were three who always walked with the Lord: Mary, his mother, and her sister, and Magdalene, who was called his companion.
 His sister, his mother and his companion were each a Mary.